-The U.S. IOOS Program Office will provide the IOOS core functions and will provide for the sharing and networking of observing and data assets to obtain observations for 26 key parameters.
+The U.S. IOOS Program Office will serve as the integrated ocean observing program office required in the ICOOS Act and will oversee daily operations and coordination of the IOOS systems, including providing for the sharing and networking of observing and data assets to obtain observations for 26 key parameters.
 The DMAC development schedule will include the following milestones:

-- Develop DMAC data standards to encompass 2 new variables per year, until reaching the total of 26.
-The "focus area approach" will be used to prioritize development of DMAC data standards. - Integrate data provider DACs into the system at a rate of 2 per year until reaching the total of 20. - Release DMAC data standards versions annually and include improvements to already published standards. - Add DMAC utility services at a rate of one every 1.5 years for a total of eight.
+- ◆ Develop DMAC data standards to encompass 2 new variables per year, until reaching the total of 26.
+The "focus area approach" will be used to prioritize development of DMAC data standards. - ◆ Integrate data provider DACs into the system at a rate of 2 per year until reaching the total of 20. - Release DMAC data standards versions annually and include improvements to already published standards. - ◆ Add DMAC utility services at a rate of one every 1.5 years for a total of eight.